- Grown for Good

 We are constantly evaluating our programs with equity in mind, evolving to meet the needs of today’s workforce.

-McCormick has continued to partner with the National Association of Manufacturing (NAM) on the STEP Ahead Initiative to recognize, highlight and develop women.
+McCormick has continued to partner with the National Association of Manufacturing (NAM) on the Women's MAKE Awards to recognize, highlight and develop women.
 The Company has also been working with Women in Manufacturing to deliver access to workshops and programs specifically for early career and middle management women.
-Additionally, we have established new external partnerships with organizations like the Women’s Food Forum and LEAD UK to increase the development of senior level women and hire more top females.
+Additionally, we have established new external partnerships with organizations like the Women’s Food Services Forum (WFF) and LEAD UK to increase the development of senior level women and hire more top females.

 Ensuring Pay Equity

-Since 2018, we’ve remained committed to our pay equity work and increasing transparency around this topic.
+We remain committed to our pay equity work and increasing transparency around this topic.
 Pay analysis shows that when controlling for grade representation in management and professional populations, women globally earn 98 cents on the dollar.
 In the U.S., that number is 97 cents on the dollar, and in some countries, the number is higher than one dollar.
 When analyzing metrics for ethnicity, within the U.S., ethnically diverse talent earns more than one dollar.
 We’re committed to regular reviews of pay levels and pay equity to ensure that our processes and procedures are working as intended and are consistent across geographies.
-To date, we have completed our 2021 pay equity surveys and will further communicate our findings to employees within the first half of 2022.